Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Trial Decoder Losses

 \section{Trial Decoder Losses}

 Figures~\ref{fig:fnn_loss}-\ref{fig:rcnn_loss} show the training (blue) and validation (orange) losses over 100 epochs for the different decoders trained in section~\ref{sec:development}.

-Figure~\ref{fig:fnn_loss} shows the training loss for one of the runs of the FNN; however, we can see the network suffered from overfitting, resulting in a significantly higher validation loss of $1.04\times 10^{-3}$ compared to the average result of $7.19\times 10^{-4}$.
+Figure~\ref{fig:fnn_loss} shows the training loss for one of the runs of the linear network; however, we can see the network suffered from overfitting, resulting in a significantly higher validation loss of $1.04\times 10^{-3}$ compared to the average result of $7.19\times 10^{-4}$.

-Figure~\ref{fig:cnn_loss} shows the training loss for one of the runs of the CNN.
+Figure~\ref{fig:cnn_loss} shows the training loss for one of the runs of the convolutional network.
 We can see that while the network achieved a good final validation loss of $5.93\times 10^{-4}$, the training is unstable, with the validation loss rapidly changing between epochs.
-However, the CNN can consistently maintain a validation loss less than the training loss, which helps prevent it from overfitting, resulting in a more consistent final loss.
+However, the convolutional network can consistently maintain a validation loss less than the training loss, which helps prevent it from overfitting, resulting in a more consistent final loss.

-Figure~\ref{fig:rnn_loss} shows the training loss for one of the runs of the RNN.
+Figure~\ref{fig:rnn_loss} shows the training loss for one of the runs of the recurrent network.
 We can see that the training is very stable, and the validation loss is consistently below the training loss, showing that the network is not overfitting the training data.

-Figure~\ref{fig:rcnn_loss} shows the training loss for one of the runs of the RCNN.
-We can see that the network shows similar instabilities as the CNN; however, it also has a smaller margin between the training and validation loss, increasing the chance for the network to overfit.
+Figure~\ref{fig:rcnn_loss} shows the training loss for one of the runs of the recurrent convolutional network.
+We can see that the network shows similar instabilities as the convolutional network; however, it also has a smaller margin between the training and validation loss, increasing the chance for the network to overfit.

 \bsp